The School of Chemistry at the University of Melbourne is one of Australia's leading research centres in the chemical sciences.

 Our Graduates go on to do amazing things…

-General information for undergraduate, fourth year, and research higher degree students, including course outline, services and scholarships, as well as careers in the field.view
+General information for undergraduate, fourth year, and graduate researchers, including course outline, services and scholarships, as well as careers in the field.View

 The School has strong links to the community through various programs, collections, regular events and publications.

 MUCS runs a public lecture series that encompasses all aspects of chemistry.

 Chemistry Cultural Collection

 We host a unique collection of historical artefacts and information related to Chemistry in Victoria.

 Read about our fantastic graduates and find out about upcoming alumni events.

 Professional development for Secondary School teachers, run in conjunction with the Chemistry Education Association, CEA.

 We have strong links with the Royal Australian Chemistry Institute (RACI).

 The story of four decades in the School, Chemistry@Melbourne, and an account of the first 1000 meetings of MUCS From Chalk and Talk to Powerpoint, written by Dr Valda McRae.